• Skip to primary navigation

 breaking apart oopsie keto cloud bread

-So just how low carb is this cloud bread recipe?
+So, just how low carb is this cloud bread recipe?

-In fact, if you make 6 total rolls, each one will only have 0.6 net carbs!
-So you can enjoy them as a super low carb snack with a little butter on top, or you can make them part of a bigger meal.
+So you can enjoy them as a super low-carb snack with a little butter on top, or you can make them part of a bigger meal.

 With nearly zero carbs, there are so many possibilities.

 Ready to see how easy it is to make this keto cloud bread recipe?
-Just follow these simple steps.
+Just follow these simple steps!

-Prepare the batter
+Step 1: Prepare the batter

 • Separate the eggs into two bowls.